torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

   its "security" is laughable.
 It is, however, a useful feature to ensure that the tunnel is not misconfigured.

-An example configuration for a Linux host with a local address of 192.168.128.1 to connect to a UML instance at 192.168.129.1
+An example configuration for a GNU/Linux host with a local address of 192.168.128.1 to connect to a UML instance at 192.168.129.1

 **/etc/network/interfaces**::